 Do you ever wonder what happens behind the scenes here at Cat Therapy?
+Do you have questions?
 Here's some fun info about how our Cat Cafe works!

 How does Cat Therapy help at-risk cats?